graphomania/tikmeh/README.md

 - `tikmeh profile @shrimpydimpy @losertron`                    – download all @shrimpydimpy, @losertron videos to `./shrimpydimpy`, `./losertron` accordingly
 - `tikmeh directory ./mp4 profile @shrimpydimpy`            – download all @shrimpydimpy videos to `./mp4`
+- `tikmeh directory ./mp4 profile @shrimpydimpy`            – download all @shrimpydimpy videos to `./mp4`
+- `tikmeh profile @shrimpydimpy convert ffmpeg-path ./ffmpeg.exe`    – download and convert videos to h264 with `./ffmpeg.exe`
+- `tikmeh profile @shrimpydimpy check-all`          – download all missing videos, ensure every video is downloaded

 ### Sync?

 Yes, literally synchronization.
 Just download a profile once in full and Tikmeh wouldn't re-upload already downloaded videos.

-Note: Tikmeh loads the profile until it meets already downloaded video, so for initial download providing an empty directory is recommended.
+Note: by default Tikmeh loads the profile until it meets already downloaded video, to ensure nothing is skipped, use `check-all` flag.
 By default, directory named after the profile username is created.

 ### Interactive mode